 From the pub we rode north a little way into Littondale, then back over a route high enough for snow still deep in places.

 Sorry to be bleak.
 We had a fantastic holiday!
-I guess I’m just sharing the realisation that the Tour de France coming to Yorkshire next year ought to be great for cycle sport and great for Yorkshire’s tourist industry but, unless we get our acts together, it’s unlikely to be great for the thing which matters so much more, cycling.
+I guess I’m just sharing the realisation that the Tour de France coming to Yorkshire next year will be great for cycle sport and great for Yorkshire’s tourist industry but, unless we get our acts together, it’s unlikely to be great something that matters far more, cycling.